 Organizing Your Content With a Hub Page: A Smarter SEO Content Strategy

-Content won’t be your first priority if you’re a field service leader running operations across several locations.
-Between coordinating teams, tracking jobs across regions, and keeping customers happy, writing blog posts will likely be the last thing you have time for.
-Some companies we talk to have almost no content at all.
-Maybe a basic website and that's it.
-Others have a handful of blogs, a news post from a few years ago, or a "resources" section that never really went anywhere.
+Some companies we talk to have almost no content at all, maybe a basic website and that's it.
+Others have a handful of blogs, a news post from a few years ago, or a "resources" section that never went anywhere.

-In both cases, the feeling is the same: "We don't have time for content."
-"We tried it once or twice and nothing happened."
 "Even if we did write more, how would we actually use it to win work?"

 What a Hub Page Actually Is